skade/yakshav.es/_sources/words-to-guess.md

 ---
-title: Words to guess
+title: Words To Guess
 ---

+# Words To Guess

 A silly list of long words to guess when you are playing word guessing games.
 Because Donaudampfschifffahrtskapitänsmütze gets old quick.
 Rule: no made up words.
 This is a best effort, so things might slip through.

-Thanks to [@graste](https://twitter.com/graste) for contributing a lot of these.
+Thanks to [\@graste](https://twitter.com/graste) for contributing a lot of these.

 * Konzertgitarrenunterricht
 * Diplominstrumentalpädagogikstudium